sergey-automation/gpt-oss-120b-p104-pascal/README.md

 * Intel Pentium G4620
 * 16 GB RAM

-The goal of this repository is not to claim optimal performance.
+The goal of this project is to show a practical configuration and working parameters for local GPT-OSS-120B inference on 10× P104-100 GPUs.

-The goal is to document a reproducible real-world setup where a 120B MoE model successfully runs on old Pascal mining GPUs connected through PCIe Gen1 x1.

 ---

 # Repository

 Repository name:
 ```text
 gpt-oss-120b-p104-pascal
 ```
 ---

-# Hardware

 ## GPUs